KVOS-TV: Conversion to independent and secondary Citytv affiliation

 While KVOS nominally retained its CBS affiliation up to 1987, carrying a few CBS programs such as 60 Minutes, it transitioned into an independent station which primarily carried a diverse mix of syndicated and locally produced programming, including locally produced news and public affairs programs.
 Beginning in 1990, the station also carried a number of programs syndicated from the Toronto-based independent station Citytv, whose owner CHUM Limited did not yet have an outlet in nearby Vancouver.

 Wometco was bought by Kohlberg Kravis Roberts in 1984.
 KKR sold off the Wometco group in 1985, with KVOS sold to Ackerley Communications.
 In the early 1990s, due to Federal Communications Commission syndicated exclusivity rules affecting the Seattle media market, KVOS was dropped from most Seattle cable television systems.
+For part of this era, the station used both Canadian and American TV ratings at the start of each program, and was believed to be the only station on either side of the border to do so.
+Since at least early 2007, with the station's realignment toward a U.S. audience, only U.S. ratings have been shown.